 The value of your food truck business is based on its net income as well as its assets and liabilities.
 A food truck can bring in a lot of revenue without being very profitable.
 Although daily, weekly, monthly, and annual revenue of your food truck play a critical element in determining the overall worth of your business, you also have other factors to consider.

 Food trucks are different than most other businesses, which is why determining fair market value is more complex.
 Being fair or neutral as the owner can be difficult when it comes to valuing the reputation of your food truck, which is why obtaining a business evaluation from a professional is so critical.
 Because a financial analyst isn’t vested in your company, he’ll be able to provide a realistic valuation that’s free from emotional attachments.

 Due to the short length of the mobile food industry’s existence, your best evaluations will probably come from analysts who have experience in evaluating restaurant businesses.

-Use a business broker when selling your food truck
+Use a business broker to sell your food truck?

 - Through referrals